 - Depression – 1-4 g/day

-So now that we know how to use ALCAR for best results, how safe is it?
-What are the risks?
+So now that we know how to use ALCAR for best results, is it safe?

-ALCAR is naturally occuring in our body, and is very safe to use.
+ALCAR is naturally occurring in our body, and is very safe to use.

 Side effects are rare, but may include:

 - Weight Loss

 If you are pregnant or expecting, it’s better to avoid using ALCAR, just to be cautious.

 ALCAR can increase the effectiveness of medications that prevent blood clotting, so if you happen to be taking this type of medication, consult with your doctor to adjust your dosage.